Fort Dodge Senior High School: Music

 Composer Karl L. King wrote and conducted the majority of his music in Fort Dodge from 1920 to 1971, making marching band a popular activity for students and the community.
 The All-American Dodger Marching Band performs at all varsity home football games and competes in several regional field marching competitions throughout the year.
-The marching band performed during halftime of the 2010 Alamo Bowl in San Antonio, TX and the 2014 Outback Bowl in Tampa, Florida.
+The marching band performed during halftime of the 2010 Alamo Bowl in San Antonio, Texas and the 2014 Outback Bowl in Tampa, Florida.

 A Cappella Choir, a concert choir for mixed voices, was founded in 1931.
 The choir has traveled and performed throughout the United States.
-Today the choir program offers four curricular choirs, two extra-curricular choirs, independent study in composition, and music appreciation.
+The choir program offers four curricular choirs, two extra-curricular choirs, independent study in composition, and music appreciation.

-Every Spring, FDSH's choir students perform a musical.
+Every spring, FDSH's choir students perform a musical.
 These productions have taken place every year since 1927, making it the longest consecutively running high school musical theatre tradition in the United States.
-The Spring of 2018 marked the 91st annual musical with the performance of Beauty and the Beast.
-Senior High's 90th Annual Musical, The Pajama Game, gained multiple recognitions from the Iowa High School Musical Theater Awards, including Outstanding Musical Production.
-In 1990, The A Cappella Choir performed the amateur debut of Stephen Sondheim's Into the Woods.
+The spring of 2018 marked the 91st annual musical with the performance of Beauty and the Beast.
+Senior High's 90th annual musical, The Pajama Game, gained multiple recognitions from the Iowa High School Musical Theater Awards, including Outstanding Musical Production.
+In 1990, the A Cappella Choir performed the amateur debut of Stephen Sondheim's Into the Woods.